scsm-ua/kirtan-guide-en/songs/sujanarvuda-radhita-pada-yugam.md

     sujanārvuda-rādhita-pāda-yugaṁ
     yuga-dharma-dhurandhara-pātra-varam varadābhaya-dāyaka-pūjya-padaṁ praṇamāmi sadā prabhupāda-padam

-His lotus feet are served in devotion by multitudes of high, virtuous souls; he is the establisher of the religion of the age as he is the presiding monarch of the Viśva- Vaiṣṇava-Rāja-Sabhā—the universal society of the pure devotees that are the true ‘kings’ or guides of all; and he is the fulfiller of the most cherished desires of those who dispel fear (for all souls).
+His lotus feet are served in devotion by multitudes of high, virtuous souls; he is the establisher of the religion of the age as he is the presiding monarch of the ViśvaVaiṣṇava-Rāja-Sabhā—the universal society of the pure devotees that are the true ‘kings’ or guides of all; and he is the fulfiller of the most cherished desires of those who dispel fear (for all souls).
 I make my obeisance unto the lotus feet of that illustrious great soul, worshipable by one and all— perpetually do I make my obeisance unto the radiance emanating from the toenails of the holy feet of my Lord.

 #### 2